Dani3lSun/apex-app-crappybird/README.md

 - Run **system.sql** file located in [../source/setup/](https://github.com/Dani3lSun/apex-app-crappybird/tree/master/source/setup).
 You will be prompted for both Twitter API Keys from Preparations step before, the standard email sender address of the app and location/password of the Oracle SSL Wallet.
 This step is important, as it is needed!

 ###Webserver
-- Deploy all files and subfolders from [../server directory](https://github.com/Dani3lSun/apex-app-crappybird/tree/master/server) on your Apex Webserver under the image directory.
+- Deploy all files and subfolders from [../server directory](https://github.com/Dani3lSun/apex-app-crappybird/tree/master/server) on your APEX Webserver under the image directory.

-###Oracle Apex App Settings
+###Oracle APEX App Settings
 - Import the **300.sql** file located in [../source/apex/](https://github.com/Dani3lSun/apex-app-crappybird/tree/master/source/apex) into your newly created Workspace.
 - Under App Settings / Substitution Strings: Change the string **CRAPPY_HOME** to the actual location of the server folder on your webserver.
 - Under App Settings / Substitution Strings: Change the string **SOFTWARE_URL** to the actual URL of the app.
 For example: https://apex.danielh.de/ords/f?p=&APP_ID.